Louisville, KY Personal Injury Attorney Helping You Handle Listeria Infection Suit

 Suffer from Food Poisoning?
 Speak with an Attorney

 If you have experienced a serious illness due to contaminated food, whether from Listeriosis or another foodborne illness, contact Gladstein Law Firm, PLLC today.
 You can explore your options and exercise your right to collect compensation under the law.

-Schedule a free consultation today at 800-991-0474 or request a consultation appointment through our online contact form.
+Schedule a free consultation today by calling us or request a consultation appointment through our online contact form.